 DP: Yeah, in America we instantly started to tour.
 Back then it was before the internet became a really popular tool, so touring was the only way of getting our band known.
 It was easy just to hop in a van for two or three weeks, but we had to find a way of managing that because the States is so big.

-H: Have you guys been having fun being in sma
+H: Have you guys been having fun being in smaller cities here?

 H: One last thing, I wanted to ask you about your commercial.